ahrebel/primatevision/README.md

   --output_sections section_durations.csv
 ```

-This command:
+This script:
-1. Loads your landmarks CSV.
+1. Loads the landmarks CSV.
-2. Applies the kNN model to map eye coordinates → screen coordinates.
+2. Maps eye coordinates → screen coordinates via the kNN model.
-3. Segments the screen (e.g., 1920×1080) into a 3×3 grid.
+3. Divides the screen (e.g., 1920×1080) into a grid (3×3).
-4. Computes the time spent in each grid cell.
+4. Computes time spent in each grid cell.
-5. Outputs a heatmap image and a CSV summarizing fixation durations.
+5. Saves a heatmap image and a CSV summarizing fixation durations.

 ---

 ## 7. Testing, CI, and Contribution Guidelines

 - **Testing:**
-  Unit and integration tests ensure reliable performance for calibration, kNN mapping, and other key components.
+  Unit and integration tests validate calibration, kNN mapping, and other pipeline components.

 - **Continuous Integration (CI):**
   GitHub Actions runs tests and lint checks on every push/pull request.

 - **Contribution Guidelines:**
-  Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on pull requests, reporting issues, and our code of conduct.
+  Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on pull requests, issues, and our code of conduct.

 ---

 ## 8. Future Improvements

 - **Advanced Feature Engineering:**
-  Investigate additional features (e.g., inter-landmark distances, angles) to refine mapping accuracy.
+  Investigate additional features (e.g., inter-landmark distances) to improve mapping accuracy.
 - **Model Comparisons:**
-  Test alternative regression models (e.g., SVR, Random Forests) through cross-validation.
+  Experiment with alternative regression models (e.g., SVR, Random Forests) via cross-validation.
 - **Adaptive Calibration:**
-  Develop real-time or online calibration methods for dynamic mapping updates.
+  Develop real-time calibration methods for dynamic gaze mapping.
 - **Enhanced Visualization:**
-  Implement interactive dashboards or real-time displays for dynamic gaze analysis.
+  Implement interactive dashboards or real-time displays for gaze data.
 - **Docker Support:**
-  Provide a Dockerfile for containerized setups.
+  Provide a Dockerfile for a fully containerized setup.

 ---

 ## 9. License

 This project is licensed under the [GPL-3.0 License](LICENSE).
-Please see the license file for details regarding usage and distribution.
+See the license file for details regarding usage and distribution.